averykhoo/json-dump/README.md

 #   JSON dump
+The original page for this project is `https://github.com/averykhoo/json_dump`
-NOTE: Drops duplicates by default, set `unique=False` to read/write all objects
+NOTE: Default behavior is to drop duplicates when reading/writing, set `unique=False` to read/write all objects

 ##  Usage